ndp/dizzidotz/README.md

   * **El**: Suffix added to variables denoting an HTML **element**.
   * **$**: Suffix added to variables denoting a stream.
 Can be read as "stream."
   * **Iter**: Iterator.

+### Colors

+TBD

+What would a set of colors be? tonality sets theme
+ * background to wheel
+ * arm

+Instruments
+ * on screen
+ * playing
+ * growing